aidanboyne/BCM/_posts/2023-08-08-PBL_TTMM2_C2_DVTMisdiagnosis.md

 ### DVT

 DVT occurs when a blood clot occurs in the "deep veins" (popliteal, femoral, or iliac) of the legs, thighs, or pelvis - proximal DVT.
 If part or all of the thrombus breaks off, it can cause pulmonary embolism (PE).
 Can also occur in peroneal, posterior, anterior tibial, and muscular veins of calf (distal DVT) with lower risk of PE.
+In this case, the DVT in left femoral vein is known as an illiofemoral DVT which is associated with higher PE risk and higher reoccurrence.

 DVT are more common after inactivity or immobilization.
 Cancer, old age, previous DVT/PE, obesity, pregnancy, smoking, heart failure, kidney issues, some medications, and recent surgery all increase DVT risk.
 People with inherited or acquired thrombophilia are also at higher risk.

+Generally look for increased clotting risk: Virchow's triad for clot risk includes intravascular vessel wall damage, stasis of flow, and the presence of a hypercoagulable state.

 #### Symptoms and testing